 If you are a blogger or a digital marketer, chances are you have already crammed your way through hundreds of these “How to Blog 101” family of blog articles.
 But most of these “How to” articles do not tell you how NOT to blog.

 In a sea of “best practices for blogging”, no one cares about educating you about the worst blogging practices, which, by the way, is way more crucial than you would think.
 Newbies to blogging and sometimes even seasoned bloggers sometimes end up ignoring these advice and their blogs end up not doing that great for their brand.

 So here are 7 blogging worst practices that you must avoid!

 A company blog without a strategy behind it is just as good for your company as not having a blog at all.
 There has to be a reason why your company started its blog section in the first place.
 And this reason falls under your company’s marketing and content strategy.
 A blog is one of the channels of your company’s growth funnel and each blog piece should be written with a goal to serve this purpose.

 2. Keyword Stuffing

 This comes under one of the many SEO hazards.
 So, you have figured out a goal your blog will serve.
 Then you read about SEO in one of the hundreds of articles on the internet and decided to do the first thing that came to your senses – using keywords.
 And like a first timer in the kitchen, you decided to use all the ingredients (keywords) you could find in the kitchen drawers.
 No points for guessing how many people would actually eat your food.
 (HINT: None).

 Keyword stuffing is a legit term in the SEO worst practices.
-It means using to many keywords in your SEO article to impress Google.
+It means using too many keywords in your SEO article to impress Google.
 Well, not happening.
-The ideal keyword consistency is 3-4 times in a 500 word article.
+The ideal keyword consistency is 3-4 times in a 500-word article.
 Basically, your blog should feel natural and not forced.